 Dr. Oksana Ezhokina is Chair of Piano Studies at Pacific Lutheran University.

-Russian-born pianist Oksana Ezhokina is Chair of the Piano Faculty and Assistant Professor of Music at Pacific Lutheran University.
+Russian-born pianist Oksana Ezhokina is Chair of the Piano Faculty and Associate Professor of Music at Pacific Lutheran University.
 An artist of great breadth and versatility, she appears frequently as guest recitalist and chamber musician on concert series across the United States and abroad.
 She has soloed with the Seattle Symphony, St. Petersburg Chamber Philharmonic in Russia, Tacoma Symphony, and performed in venues such as the Phillips Collection in Washington DC, Benaroya Hall in Seattle, Davies Orchestra Hall in San Francisco, and Klassik Keyifler Festival in Turkey.
 A dedicated performer of new music, she has premiered works by Marilyn Shrude, Wayne Horvitz, Bern Herbolsheimer, and Laura Kaminsky, among others.
 She has been featured on multiple live radio broadcasts on such stations as WFMT-Chicago, KUOW and KING FM in Seattle, Maine Public Radio and NPR Performance Today.
 Her collaborations have included concerts with the Seattle Chamber Players, Avalon String Quartet, violinists Ian Swensen and Andrew Jennings, and cellists Johannes Moser and Anthony Elliott.

 Ezhokina holds a Doctor of Musical Arts degree in piano performance from Stony Brook University.
 She is the pianist of the Volta Piano Trio, whose recordings for Con Brio label received accolades in multiple international music magazines, such as The Strad, Gramophone and American Record Guide.